jbodika/CART-315/Process/Journal.md

 ![alt text](image-4.png)

 ## Iterative Prototype II (02.26.26 - 02.12.26)
 For the second iteration of prototping, I decided to team up with Josephine to create a puzzle game.
 We started by sharing our indivudal brainstorming different ideas of project.
+For a deeper understanding of the game mechanics: [Link To Josephine's Github](https://github.com/jbodika/CART-315/blob/main/Process/Journal.md#implementation)

 #### Brainstorming
 ```